Urban transportation networks and optimal transport-based infrastructures: similarity and economy of scale: Discussion

 \section{Discussion}

 Planning transportation systems in a city is a challenging task.
-This study has shown that urban transportation systems can be simulated by simple principles based on optimal transport theory.
-Using empirical data from $16$ cities and multiple transportation types, our model provides simulated networks obtained with little information in input and no a priori backbone network structure, exhibiting properties that closely resemble those observed in real transportation systems.
+This study has shown that some urban transportation systems with a small number of loops can be simulated by simple principles based on optimal transport theory and economy of scale.
+Using empirical data from one national railway and multiple rail transportation types across $18$ cities, our model provides simulated networks obtained with little information in input and no \textit{a priori} backbone network structure, exhibiting properties that resemble those observed in real transportation systems to various extents.
 Our model interpolates between various transportation regimes by tuning a single parameter, while allowing for a natural definition of a similarity measure to compare the simulated networks with those observed in real systems.
-We observed how the selected networks with this criterion exhibit transportation properties that on average resemble the corresponding real networks well.\\
+We observed how the selected networks with this criterion can exhibit transportation properties that on average resemble the corresponding real networks well or point towards alternative infrastructures that improve relevant topological properties.\\